sujeendran/addons/README.md

 ## Fork made for NVIDIA Jetson Nano Jetpack 4.4

-This fork has changes made to build tensorflow-addons for Tensorflow 2.1.0+nv20.4 Jetson Nano build provided by NVIDIA.
+This fork has changes made to build tensorflow-addons for Tensorflow 2.3 Jetson Nano built from source.
+Should work with >=TF2.2.
+Does not work with NVIDIA provided Tensorflow 2.1 build since a lot of API calls seems to be changed.

 For detailed documentation refer to original repo: https://github.com/tensorflow/addons